These materials were developed by Kenneth E. Foote and Donald

 Object-oriented databases thus have the advantage of organizing

 information in ways that users often find easier to use.
-The database
+The

 as an intuitive feel because it employs that categories that users